steph-xue/auctions/README.md

 ## Overview

-This project recreates the core experience of an online auction platform.
+This project recreates the core experience of an online auction platform, allowing users to create listings, place bids, leave comments, save items to a personal watchlist, and browse auctions by category.
 The frontend is built with JavaScript, HTML, CSS, and Bootstrap, presenting listings, bidding, and account information through a clean, responsive interface.
-The backend is built with Django and Python, and handles user accounts, listings, categories, bids, comments, and watchlists, storing all of it in a SQLite database.
-Each listing tracks its own current highest bid and owner, so bidding, closing an auction, and declaring a winner are all handled consistently as listings move from active to closed.
-Beyond the core buying and selling flow, the application also supports category browsing, a personal watchlist, and comment threads on every listing.
+The backend is built with Django and Python and handles user accounts, listings, categories, bids, comments, and watchlists, storing all of it in a SQLite database.
+Each listing tracks its current highest bid and owner, ensuring that bidding, closing an auction, and declaring a winner are handled consistently as listings move from active to closed.

 <br>